Noviny/sea-of-stars/README.md

 - document field
 - graphql queries setup

+OKAY the current 'seed data' example doesn't work.
+Why?
+We changed not finding an item to return 'null' instead of throwing.

 ## Code Notes for me:

 First, define the concepts that need to be available: